clustervision/trinityX/doc/slurm_user.rst

     node002.cluster
     node002.cluster

-The number of mpirun hostnames depends of the number of cores in the nodes.
+The number of mpirun hostnames depends on the number of cores in the nodes.

 Running MPI application.
 Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~